HoangAnhLe12/FirstGameByUnity/README.md

 # FirstGameByUnity
-# Unity editor 2022.3.16.f1
+ - Use Unity editor 2022.3.16.f1

-# Install necessary unity libraries
+- Install necessary unity libraries for game 2D to run